 You'll make good friends at Harper Adams and most of these friendships begin in your hall of residence.
 There's always someone around to chat to, and because the majority of you will be experiencing university life for the first time you'll have lots in common.
 The cafes, main bar and lounge bar are always buzzing, there are lots of clubs and societies to join, sports galore, and the SU makes sure your social calendar is always full.

 Everything at Harper Adams is on one attractive campus, so you're never more than five minutes' walk from any of the facilities, be it the library, lectures, your friends' halls, or the Students' Union and Student Services.

-Please read our Accommodation Charges PDF for the latest figures.
+Please read our Accommodation Price List PDF (under Documents on the accommodation homepage) for the latest figures.